bootlin/snagboot/docs/fw_binaries.md

 AM62x/AM62Ax/AM62Px SoCs require multiple complex firmware images to boot.

 **tiboot3:** X.509 certificate container with U-Boot SPL for R5, TIFS, and a FIT container with device tree blobs.
-If you change U-Boot's USB VID/PID, you should specify them with the usb firmware parameter.
 SPL should support DFU.

 configuration:
  * path
- * usb vid:pid or bus-port1.port2.[...] (only if you have configured custom USB IDs in TF-A)

 **u-boot:** FIT container with U-Boot proper for A53 and device tree blobs